How to get the most from your garden shredder

 Branches and large prunings from your trees and shrubs can be a pain to get rid of.
 They’ll soon fill up your green waste bin and will take ages to break down, so it can mean a trip to the council recycling facility, a bonfire or even hiring an expensive skip.

-A garden shredder can reduce your garden prunings into useful mulch quickly and effectively, saving you time and effort.
+By using a garden shredder you can reduce your garden prunings into useful mulch quickly and effectively, saving you both time and effort.

 If you're using a garden shredder for the first time or have a new shredder to get used to, our 10 top tips will help you to get the most from your machine.